Anouck96/AnalyzingPatternsOfConversationalBreakdown/README.md

 Contains the code for the creation of the anonymous data from the non-anonymous original data.

 ## Features
+This directory contains code and files that are needed to create features.
+- verwijswoorden.txt Contains words that refer to external entities or previous sentences.
+This is adapted from https://www.scribbr.nl/taalregels-schrijftips/verwijswoorden/.
+- score_commonness_wikidump.py Scores the commonness of entities based on wikipedia dump files.
+Script adapted from Florian Kunneman's script.
+Instead of using annotations from the json file it reads these out of the text based on the html tags.
+This script uses colibri-core (https://github.com/proycon/colibri-core).
+For entity extraction the following script from Florian Kunneman can be used (https://github.com/fkunneman/DTE/blob/master/dte/classes/commonness.py).
+- createOODlist.py Creates a list of n-grams that are common based on commonness scores, but not in the chatbots training data.

 ## Statistics and figures

 ## Clustering

+Note: GitHub Copilot was used to help write the code.